welovemedia/ffmate-docs/docs/debugging.md

     *   **Example Log:** `watchfolder initialized new watchfolder watcher (uuid: ...)` or `watchfolder created new task for watchfolder (uuid: ...) file: ...`

 *   **`sev:<component>` (Internal Framework):**
-    *   The `sev` namespace is for `ffmate`'s internal framework.
+    *   The `sev` namespace is for FFfmate's internal framework.
 You might use these for deeper debugging if you suspect an issue within the core application logic.
     *   **`sev:webhook`**: Logs related to firing webhooks (e.g., "fired webhook for event 'task:created'").
     *   **`sev:metrics`**: Logs about Prometheus metrics registration.
     *   **`sev:controller`**: Logs related to controller registration.